-- 1) Teacher/Coach Registration (www.exploravision.org) - 2) Register Your Teams - 3) Teams Complete Projects Offline - 4) Upload and Submit Projects - You are requested to submit your teams' project online. - A teacher may register as many teams as he or she wishes. - Each team is automatically assigned a project number upon registration. - Your Team's assigned project number must appear on each page of your project file.
+- 1) Teacher/Coach Registration (www.exploravision.org) - 2) Register Your Teams - 3) Teams Complete Projects Offline - 4) Upload and Submit Projects - You are required to submit your teams' project online. - A teacher may register as many teams as he or she wishes.